Foundation vs Charity vs Nonprofit: Key Differences

 How Nonprofits Work

-Once you’ve registered your nonprofit, you must file IRS Form 1023.
-PDF File, which is the formal request that the IRS recognize you as a 501(c)(3) organization eligible for tax exemptions under this rule.
+Once you’ve registered your nonprofit, you must file IRS Form 1023. which is the formal request that the IRS recognize you as a 501(c)(3) organization eligible for tax exemptions under this rule.

-Nonprofit organizations receive their funds from governments, various institutions, and individuals.
-The surplus received is mainly funded in its operations.
+Nonprofit organizations receive their funds from governments, various institutions and individuals, and nonprofit startup grants.
+Any surplus received is mainly funneled into its operations.
 None of the members or employees are supposed to get the benefit from a surplus.
+This is why it’s called a nonprofit: Employees are not supposed to “profit.”
+In fact, many of the people who work for nonprofits are volunteers.

 Recommended: Funding Sources for Nonprofits